Aditya-Nair07/ayurvedic-herb-traceability-/CONTRIBUTING.md

-# Contributing to Ayurvedic Herb Traceability System
+# Contributing to BioTrace System

-Thank you for your interest in contributing to the Ayurvedic Herb Traceability System!
+Thank you for your interest in contributing to the BioTrace System!
 This document provides guidelines and information for contributors.

 ## Table of Contents